hhvm/user-documentation/guides/hack/08-generic-types-and-functions/20-reified-generics.md

 # Reified Generics

+## How to enable

+The feature is turned on by default in HHVM and setting `enable_experimental_tc_features = reified_generics` will turn the feature on for the typechecker.
+This feature is currently experimental and subject to change.

 ## Introduction

 Generics are currently implemented in HHVM through erasure, in which the runtime drops all information about generics.
 This means that generics are not available at runtime.
 Although the typechecker is able to use the generic types for static typechecking, we are unable to enforce generic types at runtime.